Guide to Buying Real Estate With a Credit Card

 Does canceling a credit card payment affect your credit score?

-If you dispute a charge, it may show up on a credit report, but it won’t directly affect your scores.
+If you dispute a charge, it may show up on a credit report, but it shouldn’t directly affect your scores.
 The FCBA notes that it’s not legal for someone to be denied credit because they disputed a bill.
 That said, to avoid your credit score getting dinged, you must keep up credit card payments outside of the disputed amount.

 How long does it take to cancel a credit card payment?

 You should provide at least three days’ notice before a bill is set to be taken out of a bank account.
-That should provide adequate time for the cancelation of the credit card payment.
+That should provide adequate time for the cancellation of the credit card payment.

 Photo credit: iStock/solidcolours??